-SUPPLEMENTAL GENERAL CONDITIONS: The part of the Contract Documents which amends or supplements the General Conditions of the Construction Contract, HECO-7.
-See DGS-30-377 Form for SWAM Supplemental General Conditions and DGS-30-376 for insurance and liquidated damages.
+SUPPLEMENTAL GENERAL CONDITIONS: The part of the Contract Documents which amends or supplements the General Conditions of the Construction Contract, CO-7.

 SWAM: The acronym used to refer to Small Business and Women-Owned and Minority-Owned Businesses.
-See Supplemental General Conditions DGS-30-377 form for detailed requirements.

 SUPPLIER: A manufacturer, fabricator, distributor, material provider or vendor who provides material for the project but does not provide on-site labor.